 If you’ve grown up in a small village or town, you may want to escape to a college in a major city.
 Or perhaps you want to break away from the hustle and bustle and attend college in a rural setting.
 Maybe you want to go far away, or you might want to live at home and commute.
 Whatever your preferences, make sure you make them part of your college search process!

-Once you have your list of ideal college characteristics, your next step is researching various colleges and checking out different college search guidebooks—CollegeXpress is a great start!
-When searching online, be as specific as possible (i.e., “urban, liberal arts colleges with a Catholic affiliation” or “large research institution with biology majors located in the Northeast”).
-Be open to schools or colleges you’re not familiar with—they might be the right fit.
-And take the opportunity to ask your parents, friends, guidance counselors, and teachers what they think of your college criteria.
+Once you have your list of ideal college characteristics, your next step is researching various colleges and checking out different college search engines and guidebooks—the College Search tool on CollegeXpress is a great place to start!
+When searching online, be as specific as possible (i.e., “urban liberal arts college with a Catholic affiliation” or “large research institution with Biology majors in the Northeast”).
+Be open to colleges and universities you’re not familiar with—they could be the right fit for you even if you haven't heard of them before.
+And take the opportunity to ask your parents, friends, counselors, and teachers what they think of your college criteria.
 They may suggest something you never thought of.

 Eventually, you’ll have a list of possible colleges based on your search criteria.
 Check out their individual websites—first impressions are very important!
 If you can’t find most of the criteria you’re looking for, move on.
 College websites provide the basic information (i.e., academic majors, profile of the student body, admission requirements, and more), but they can also give you an inside look at what’s happening on campus.
 Check out student blogs or Facebook posts.
 Read the student newspaper online.
 Follow the school on Twitter.
 Take a virtual tour of campus.
-(For more info on campus visits—virtual and the real thing—turn to page 8.)
 These will all give you a “feel” for the campus culture.

 After you narrow your list down a little bit more, you should attend a college fair in your area.
 These may be held at convention centers or right in your high school.
-Ask your guidance counselor for a list of college fairs nearby.
+Ask your high school counselor for a list of college fairs nearby.
 When attending, keep an open mind and come prepared.
-This is your oppor-tunity to seek out those colleges you’re interested in and ask specific questions relating to your interests.
+This is your opportunity to seek out colleges you’re interested in and ask specific questions relating to your interests.
 Again, you’ll get a stronger sense of those colleges for which you want to take the next step—the campus visit.

 Now that you’ve completed your research and campus visits, it’s time to get down to the real nitty-gritty of it all...applying!
 First, you should know what each college requires: Are they a Common Application member or do they have an application of their own?
 Do they require an essay or writing sample?
 How many letters of recommendation do you need?
 Most importantly, what are their deadlines?
-Having first-hand knowledge of each college’s requirements will make the process easier.
-(You’ll find the ultimate application breakdown on page 10!)
-You should give yourself and your school counselor ample time to submit official transcripts and letters of recommendation before any deadlines roll around.
+Having firsthand knowledge of each college’s requirements will make the process easier.
+You should also give yourself and your school counselor ample time to submit official transcripts and letters of recommendation before any deadlines roll around.

-While cost shouldn’t be an initial factor for choosing one college over the other, it should be considered when you and your family prepare to finance your college education.
+While cost shouldn’t be an initial factor for choosing one college over the other, it should be considered when you and your family prepare to finance your education.
 It’s important that you don’t rule out colleges based on cost alone.
-Often, relatively expensive colleges and universities can be just as affordable as any other school, once you factor in financial aid.
-You may qualify for a merit-based scholarship and your family may qualify for federal aid.
+Often, relatively expensive colleges and universities can be just as affordable as any other school once you factor in financial aid.
+You may qualify for a merit-based scholarship and your family may qualify for federal aid too.
 At the end of the day, you’ll never know how much it will truly cost until you apply.